-The previous section (Section 3) presented the use of organic biomass in the form of dedicated energy crops.
-In this section the use of biomass in the form of organic wastes and residues as a source of renewable energy is discussed.
-The organic waste biomass in this section is separated into two main categories: that which is in use currently as an energy source and that which is being considered for use in the future.
+This section presents the use of biomass in the form of organic waste and residues as a source of renewable energy, as opposed to the previous section (Section 3) that presented biomass in the form of dedicated energy cops.
+Unlike the dedicated energy crops industry, organic waste biomass is already in widespread use as a source of renewable energy, historically being second only to hydroelectricity as the source of renewable energy consumed in the U.S. The organic waste biomass in this section is separated into two main categories: that which is in use currently as an energy source and that which is being considered for use in the future.
 The types of organic waste biomass already in use as energy sources include: